 This volume brings together new scholarship from the foremost specialists on Shinohara and Japan’s modern architecture.
 New perspectives and historical frameworks range from the development of the small house as a building type in postwar Japan to Shinohara’s engagement with French critical theory.
 Hitherto unpublished archival drawings and personal travel photographs by Shinohara complement the essays.

-Edited by Seng Kuan, co-edited by Christian Kerez, co-published by Harvard University Graduate School of Design
+Edited by Seng Kuan, co-published by Harvard University Graduate School of Design

 Design: Integral Lars Müller